nordicmicroalgae/content/faq.md

 ### I cannot find a species I expect to find.

 Try a synonym in the search field.
 If you still do not find the species it could probably be added to the species list.
 Contact Nordic Microalgae at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se) and provide a link to the taxon in WoRMS and/or AlgaeBase.
+No taxa that are unaccepted in WoRMS are included on the website.

 &nbsp;